Load libraries

 2 homework 0.327 NA

-When reporting the correlation coefficient between variables it is conventional to use a lower-case \(r\) and report the value to two decimal places.3 Subscripts are also generally used to indicate the variables.
-For example,
+When reporting the correlation coefficient between variables it is conventional to use a lower-case

 It is important to keep in mind this value is only useful as a measure of the strength of the relationship when the relationship between variables is linear.
 Here is an example where the correlation coefficient would be misleading about the strength of the relationship.

 Here there is a perfect relationship between day of the year and hours of daylight.
 If you fitted a nonlinear model here, your “line” would match the data exactly (no residual error!).
-But the correlation coefficient does not reflect that (\(r=-0.34\)).
+But the correlation coefficient does not reflect that (

 You should always create a scatterplot to examine the relationship graphically before computing a correlation coefficient to numerically summarize it.